mehalter/mehalter.com/content.md

 #=== DESCRIPTIONS ===#
 tagline: "a developer, researcher, and bartender"

-summary: "I’m a <strong>computer science researcher</strong> at <strong>Balena</strong> based out of Englewood, New Jersey."
+summary: "I’m a <strong>computer science researcher</strong> at <strong>University of Florida</strong> based out of Englewood, New Jersey."

 about-me: "I have been interested in computer science since I was six years old, and have built up an unmatched passion for the field.
 I have extensive experience in software development and research from internships, projects, and competitions.
 I graduated from the Georgia Institute of Technology with a Bachelor of Science in Computer Science with a focus in system architecture and theory and a Masters of Science in Computer Science with a specialization in Machine learning.
-I am currently working as a Backend Engineer at Balena."
+I am currently working as a research programmer at the University of Florida."

 description:
   sys-admin: "Through work opportunities and personal projects, I have had extensive experience with the configuration, hardening, and maintenance of various Linux distributions, including:"